COUNTRY PROFILE

 Market Opportunities

-• Western-style retail sector, and a trend toward greater demand for healthy foods are creating market similarity and easing transactions.
+• Western-style retail sector and a trend toward greater demand for healthy foods

 Key Issues

-• Limited physical presence of U.S. agricultural companies; limited U.S. exporter knowledge of the market.
+• Limited U.S. exporter knowledge of and presence in the market

-• High tariffs, levies, quotas, and permitting are restricting imports; import prohibitions on poultry, beef, pork, and other products.
+• High tariffs, levies, quotas, and permitting are restricting imports; import prohibitions on poultry, beef, and pork, and other products

 Retail Sector

-According to Euromonitor retail sales of packaged food in Nigeria is forecast to reach just over US$9 billion in 2023.
-That represents growth of 102.1% and a US dollar equivalent of US$4.5 billion from 2019.
-By 2028 Euromonitor forecasts that retail sales of packaged food in Nigeria will reach US$22.4 billion.
-This represents growth of 108.4% and a US dollar equivalent of US$11.6 billion from 2024.
+According to Euromonitor, retail sales of packaged food in Nigeria are forecast to reach just over US$4.7 billion in 2024.
+By 2029, Euromonitor forecasts that retail sales of packaged food in Nigeria will reach US$13.5 billion.

 Foodservice Sector

-FAS Post Lagos reports that while Nigeria has Africa’s largest potential consumer base, consumer purchasing power, and patronage of the Hotel, Restaurant, and Institutional (HRI) sector, has been stunted due to a weakened currency, rising import costs, high food inflation, and security concerns.
+FAS Post Lagos reports that while Nigeria has Africa’s largest potential consumer base, consumer purchasing power, and patronage of the hotel, restaurant, and institutional (HRI) sector, has been stunted.
 Despite these challenges, hotels are developing more cafés, bars, restaurants, and catering services to attract customers.
-Quick service restaurants (QSRs) are reviewing menu options to economize and offer lower-priced options as eroding purchasing power has made street food stalls a more affordable option.
 Due to a weakened currency making international travel more expensive, middle-class consumers are increasingly looking inside Nigeria to visit nice restaurants, book celebrations, and go on “staycations.”

 Food-Processing Sector